BenMcLean/Baron-Von-Evil/README.md

 # How to play

 Navigate with the arrow keys and press ESC to quit.
+The one place where a question is asked can be answered with Y-enter or N-enter.
 That's all!

 # About